 If the particle size in a suspension changes, either the number of particles or the aggregate particle mass may remain constant.
-The former situation (constant number of particles) occurs in the case of crystal growth or water buildup, the latter (constant aggregate mass) in the case of decomposition or agglomeration.
+The former situation (constant number of particles) occurs in the case of crystal growth or water build-up, the latter (constant aggregate mass) in the case of decomposition or agglomeration.
 This distinction is important, because the effects of the two cases on scattered light intensity are very different.

 The following Figure illustrates how the scattered light intensity of various materials depends on particle diameter, assuming a constant number of particles.
 Above 0.3 µm, the scattered light increases in proportion to the square of the (effective) section of the particles.
-In the case of extremely p particles of less than 0.3 µm, the scattered light intensity increases in proportion to the square of the volume, i.e. raised to the sixth power of the diameter (dipole radiation).
+In the case of extremely small particles of less than 0.3 µm, the scattered light intensity increases in proportion to the square (d2 of the volume, i.e. raised to the sixth power of the diameter (d6 (dipole radiation).

 In the real world, there is practically no such thing as a suspension with just one particle size (monodisperse).
 Normally one encounters a distribution of particle sizes (polydisperse).
-Nevertheless, the behavior remains essentially as depicted in the above graphs.
+Nevertheless, the behaviour remains essentially as depicted in the above graphs.